-Other sources of false positive results include health products such as medications, herbal therapies, and cough syrups.
-Ethel alcohol also exists in many household products such as detergents, cleaners, solvents, lacquers, paints, and surface preparations.
+Other sources of false positive results include health products.
+They include such as meds, herbal products, and cough syrups.
+Ethel alcohol also exists in many household products.
+It’s in such things as detergents, cleaners, solvents, lacquers, paints, and surface preparations.

 In fact, there are hundreds of household products containing ethanol.
-This, according to the Household Products Database of the National Library of Health.
+This, according to the the U.S. government.

 Either skin contact or breathing vapors can yield false positive results from many of these common products.

-The Substance Abuse and Mental Health Services Administration (SAMSHA) has issued a warning.
+The federal government has issued a warning.
 “False positive responses can be harmful in medical and forensic settings.
 Individuals’ freedom or career can be in jeopardy.'”

 Researchers are trying to learn how much such exposures affect EtG levels.
-They want to learn how EtG can test intentional alcohol use.
-How diseases, race, gender, and genetics effects test results.7 Also, we need to learn more about how other bacteria can effect test results.8
+Furthermore, how diseases, race, gender, and genetics effects test results.7 We also need to learn more about how other bacteria can effect test results.8

 People subject to EtG urine alcohol tests need to be extremely careful.
 They must avoid any and all products that might cause false positive results.
-Their personal freedom or livelihood may depend on it.
+In fact, their personal freedom or livelihood may depend on it.